-The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), was, like many businesses, impacted by the Covid-19 pandemic resulting in the first annual reduction in sales for several years.
-The Board continues to closely monitor performance and is hopeful that 2021 will see increased sales levels, although it is not expected that 2021 will see a return to the pre Covid-19 sales levels.
+The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), began to see signs of its markets recovering as the impact of the Covid-19 pandemic reduced.
+The Board continues to closely monitor performance and is hopeful that 2022 will see a continued recovery and improved sales levels.
+It is not known whether 2022 will see a return to the pre Covid-19 sales levels.
 Following Tanfield's 51% joint venture partner Xtreme Manufacturing LLC ("Xtreme"), via its subsidiary SKL Holdings LLC ("SKL") and Snorkel International, filing a Summons and Complaint (the "US Proceedings") against the Company and its subsidiary HBWP Inc ("HBWP"), the Board remains disappointed that an amicable resolution has not been possible.
 The Board therefore continues to seek advice and vigorously defend its position.